tact-lang/pitaya/docs/tui.md

 ## Tips

-- Cancel with Ctrl+C; you’ll see a resume hint printed with the run ID.
+- Cancel with Ctrl+C; a graceful shutdown stops containers, saves state, and prints a resume hint with the run ID.
 - Logs live at `logs/<run_id>/`; results at `results/<run_id>/`.
 - In compact mode, long branches shorten to their unique suffix with a leading `/` so the `k<short8>` tail is visible.